 What we know so far about the school shooting in Uvalde, Texas

 A reported 21 people were killed in an attack by a lone gunman at an elementary school in the small town of Uvalde, Texas.
-At least 19 students and two adults at were killed, according to The Associated Press.
+At least 19 students and two adults at were among the casualties.

 The gunman was killed by police, according to local law enforcement officials.